Character-Based Handwritten Text Transcription with Attention Networks: Introduction

-A unique advantage of encoder-decoder networks is that a language model can be easily be integrated on top of the decoder, while language models cannot easily be integrated into MDLSTMs \citep{bluche2016}.
-The language model views the input and output text lines as sequences of characters instead of words, and each character prediction is explicitly conditioned on the previous character.
-Developing character-aware models --- i.e., using a model that views the input and output lines as a sequence of characters rather than words --- for image-to-text is promising because these models are capable of making inferences about unseen source words and also generating unseen target words.
-In addition, character-aware models do not require large vocabularies because only characters are explicitly modeled \citep{DBLP:journals/corr/LingTDB15}.
+In this work, we focus on developing character-aware models for HTR.
+Character-aware models view the input and output text lines as a sequence of characters rather than words, and each character prediction is explicitly conditioned on the previous character.
+These models are capable of making inferences about unseen source words and also generating unseen target words.
+In addition, character-aware models do not require lexicons because only characters are explicitly modeled \cite{DBLP:journals/corr/LingTDB15}.

-Our primary contributions are applying character-aware attention networks to the task of recognizing lines of handwritten text and comparing different attention configurations for the decoder.
-The attention networks used in this paper are capable of transcribing handwritten text without the need for producing segmentations or bounding boxes of text in images, so the model can potentially transcribe handwritten text in natural scene images.
+Our primary contributions are applying character-aware attention networks to the task of transcribing lines of unconstrained (i.e., cursive or overlapping) handwritten text and comparing different activation functions for the attention mechanism.
+Section \ref{imagetext} describes attention networks in the context of character-based HTR.
+Section \ref{experiment} describes the benchmark datasets used for the experiments and provides details on the network architecture and training.
+Section \ref{results} describes the results on benchmark datsets, comparing the performance of different attention mechanisms.

-After describing our model in the context of the image-to-text problem in Section \ref{imagetext}, we provide details on the experimental setup and implementation in Section \ref{experiment}.
-Section \ref{results} benchmarks our approach against competing approaches on a popular handwritten text database and also compares different attention mechanisms.
 Section \ref{conclusion} concludes and suggests directions for future research.